-Rules around how higher rates of Stamp Duty apply to homes with granny flats have changed.
+Rules around how higher rates of Stamp Duty Land Tax apply to homes with granny flats are complex.
 Property lawyer and expert on the tax, John Shallcross breaks it down.

-When the higher rates of Stamp Duty Land Tax (SDLT) for additional homes were introduced earlier this year, it was never going to be a straightforward job.
+When the higher rates of Stamp Duty Land Tax (SDLT) for additional homes were introduced in 2016, it was never going to be a straightforward job.

 One standout example of how tricky the rules were to implement is the case of ‘granny flats’ – self-contained separate dwellings in the same building as the main property (or occasionally in the grounds of the main property).